A “be kind” challenge? Let me give you a brief background first.

 It was mid-day.
 I got off my SUV and walked towards the gas station with my keys and debit card.
 As I walked in, I heard a familiar noise.
 It took me two seconds to realize it was the noise of plastic hitting the ground.
 I had dropped my card.
 I turned just in time to see a guy already putting it in his back pocket.
 Our eyes met.
 He knew I knew.
 So, after a moment, he extended it to me pretending like that was what he was going to do from the beginning.

 I snatched it from his hand, spat a “thank you” and stomped my way towards the line.
 He stayed around the gas station, but he didn’t look at me again.
-I was mad, holding the tears at the corner of my eyes.
+I was mad, holding the tears in the corner of my eyes.
 Why? you might wonder.
 After all, the guy did return my card.

 The truth is I witness or experiment moments like these with annoying frequency.
 You’ve probably been there too: the moment when someone decides to do everything BUT to be kind.
 Or maybe you’ve been on the side of the perpetrator.
 Still, you could have a million excuses for hurting somebody, acting rude, yell, steal, lie, gossip or use violence.
 You might find a justification, list your circumstances or your background, nonetheless, in the end, you have an option.
 Therefore, you are choosing not to be kind.